Deltares/hydromt/docs/guides/plugin_dev/custom_model.rst

 Processes
 ^^^^^^^^^
-We encourage developers and users to define their functionality using functions that can be organised into seperate modules or scripts.
+We encourage developers and users to define their functionality using functions that can be organised into separate modules or scripts.
 This can keep your class definitions from becoming very large unwieldy to work with as well as making it easier to make sure all the functionalities are properly tested (which we encourage even more strongly!)
 Because the python script defining your plugin Model class can get quite long and it  In